Possible messages

 Dear Legislator,

-Please Continue to Oppose the Rebranded EATS Act
+Please Continue to Oppose the EATS Act

 Dear Legislator,